GeSamaras/homey-shake/README.md

 First read the scripts and how they work, and test it on a virtual machine before running on your local computer.

+By the way, throughout this project i warn caution when running any script, however i advise to only consider using this repo if you're fairly familiar and comfortable with bash scripts and Linux.

 ---

 ## Clone the Repo: